abhinavrau/product-onboarding-agent/README.md

     ```bash
     PYTHON_KEYRING_BACKEND=keyring.backends.null.Keyring poetry update
     ```
-4. **Create a AI Search Application in GCP for KnowledgeBase search**
+3. **Create a AI Search Application in GCP for KnowledgeBase search**

   * In the GCP Console search for `AI Applications` --> `Create App`
   * Select `Custom Search` and provide the company name and name for the Application
   * Create a Datastore and select the Cloud Storage (GCS) --> Unstructured Documents.
   * Select the bucket where your Knowledbase documents are stored.
 These could be user guides and technical docs.
 Leave all other settings to the default
   * Create the Application.
-Copy the Application name from the Application list.
+Copy the Application ID from the Application list.

-5.  **Configure Environment Variables:**
+4.  **Configure Environment Variables:**
     *   Copy the example environment file to create your own local configuration:
         ```bash
         cp .env.example .env